St Edward's School, Oxford

 Open all

-Pupils want to come here; staff want to teach here, and they are certainly rattling the cages of the academic elite.
+Pupils want to come here, staff want to teach here, and they are certainly rattling the cages of the academic elite.

-St Edward’s (known as Teddies) is one of the sector’s very best environmental juxtapositions, with a staggering 100 acres of green and pleasant land just moments from the urban Summertown High Street and only a mile from Oxford City Centre.
+St Edward’s School (known as Teddies) is one of the sector’s very best environmental juxtapositions, with a staggering 100 acres of green and pleasant land just moments from the urban Summertown High Street and only a mile from Oxford City Centre.
 It takes under 10 minutes to reach two train stations that connect with London and Birmingham within an hour.
 The M40 and M4 are quickly accessible, and Heathrow is less than an hour’s drive away.

 The 100-acre site is divided into ‘Quad side’, where most of the action takes place, and ‘Field side’ where the sports centre, fields, pitches and further boarding are located.
 As this is technically an urban school, there’s no grand entrance and parking is tight, but around the gatehouse corner you’ll find fine Victorian red-brick buildings surrounding Oxford’s second-largest quad (dug up for air raid shelters during the Second World War).

-Traditional buildings sit side by side with stunning architectural masterpieces such as the Christie Centre – an extraordinary new space complete with a magnificent library, sixth-form social area and a reading room that aesthetically echoes Oxford’s colleges – and the Olivier Hall, a magnificent oval-shaped performance and assembly space with room for the whole school to gather together.
+Traditional buildings sit side by side with stunning architectural masterpieces such as the Christie Centre – an extraordinary new space complete with a magnificent library, sixth form social area and a reading room that aesthetically echoes Oxford’s colleges – and the Olivier Hall, a magnificent oval-shaped performance and assembly space with room for the whole school to gather together.
 Both come with all the sustainability credentials you would expect, given the schools ‘facilities for sustainable excellence’ mantra.

 Mr Chirnside’s ambition for ‘more visibility’ when he first arrived is certainly bearing fruit, but what’s impressive is that the increased focus on strengthening and celebrating their academic credentials has not lessened his quest for the broad range of skills needed to ‘develop fledgling learners into undergraduates’.

 Teddies is an increasingly popular choice, with around six times the number of applicants for 145 places in Year 9 (aka ‘Shell’).
 The admissions department have seen a notable surge in enquiries since Mr Chirnside took the reins, especially from those interested in academic prowess.
 But they have no plans to become an academic hothouse and holding on to ’everything that makes us special’ is front and centre.
-Prospective pupils sit the ISEB Pre-Test in Year 6, with Common Entrance results in Year 8 taken into further consideration.
-Some 65 per cent of places are awarded in Year 6, a further 25 per cent in Year 7 and the remaining 10 per cent in Year 8.
-The minimum entry requirement for sixth form is six GCSEs or equivalent at grade 9-6.
-Pupils should gain a 7 or above in subjects they hope to study at A-level or at higher level in the IB (grade 8 for maths or the sciences).

 There are more than 40 nationalities here from all corners of the globe, but careful integration is key – whether that’s placement of overseas boarders across the houses or ensuring that prep-school cohorts are dispersed.